DraftShift/StealthChanger/wiki/Printing.md

 ## Parts

-**NOTE: the DB dock in the Tapchanger repo uses custom Cowl that is not compatible or supported by Stealthchanger.
-We recommend to always use the original cowls for all tools.
-If you must use that dock please see the [Usermods](https://github.com/Hellsparks/StealthChanger/blob/main/UserMods/OstroMa/DB_Cowl_v8_with_TapChanger_Dock_Hooks.stl) for a merged version with proper original bolt locations.**
+**NOTE: The Dragonburner dock in the Tapchanger repo uses a custom cowl that is not compatible with or supported by Stealthchanger.
+Until a dock that is compatible with the original Dragonburner cowl is released, you must use the [custom cowl by OstroMa](https://github.com/Hellsparks/StealthChanger/blob/main/UserMods/OstroMa/DB_Cowl_v8_with_TapChanger_Dock_Hooks.stl).
+We always recommend to use the original cowls when possible.**

 Coming Soon